aleccool213/blog/content/posts/2020-08-23-hey-email-review/index.md

 ## Email Hygiene

 Basecamp is looking at email from the ground up.
-Jason Fried, founder and CEO of Basecamp, says it well [in his walkthrough of the product:](https://youtu.be/UCeYTysLyGI?t=44)
+Jason Fried, founder and CEO of Basecamp, says it well [in his walk-through of the product:](https://youtu.be/UCeYTysLyGI?t=44)

 > One of the problems with email is that everybody can email you, which is also one of the great things about email

 I see myself as a hygienic email user, using filters and labels as much as I can, and try my best to combat the fact that anyone has access to my inbox.
 A few custom rules to put emails to certain folders, rules to make my inbox feel a more clear and less cluttered.
 For example, I have a newsletter rule where emails I don't care about go (sorry to the marketers who are reading this) and a rule for receipts.
 This happened to map 1-1 with [HEY's "The Feed" and "The Paper Trail"](https://hey.com/how-it-works).
 This meant that using HEY was already familiar to me.
 It made my workflow for creating rules much easier with ["The Screener"](https://hey.com/how-it-works) which buckets sender's into these categories with unmatched speed.
 I can say that these buckets were enough.
-Uncategorized senders turned out to be important and kept going into my ["Imbox"](https://hey.com/features/the-imbox/).
+Non-categorized senders turned out to be important and kept going into my ["Imbox"](https://hey.com/features/the-imbox/).
 If they abused the fact they had this access, I would screen them out, banished to the shadow-realm, my spam folder.

 When all the filters are at full steam, checking email is a calming and less stressful experience.
 This is something I never thought email would make me feel.
 Another reason for this is that no notifications are sent to you for new emails by default, you need to choose who is able to notify you.
 This falls in line with how much control HEY gives you, it lets you decide what is important.